QuickFastly/NR-wiki/docs/Nova-Regna/Characters/Incarnations & Gods/Kerosyn.md

     </table>
 </div>

-<span style="float:right; clear:right; width:260px; margin:14px 0px 7px 14px; text-align:center; font-size:small">![[kerosyn ref (rain).jpg]]<br>First Kerosyn reference - <i>Artist: <a href=https://twitter.com/RanqiLi>Rain</a></i></span>
+<span style="float:right; clear:right; width:260px; margin:14px 0px 7px 14px; text-align:center; font-size:small">![[../../../assets/img/kerosyn ref (rain).jpg|kerosyn ref (rain).jpg]]<br>First Kerosyn reference - <i>Artist: <a href=https://twitter.com/RanqiLi>Rain</a></i></span>

 Kerosyn is a [[../../World/Inhabitants/Fox|fox spirit]] and one of the three immortal [[../../World/Concepts/Incarnations|Incarnations]].
 They are one of the three deities of the [[../../World/Organizations/Religions & Cults/Children of the Flame|Children of the Flame]], along with [[./Freya|Freya]] and [[./Florian|Florian]].

 ## Physical description

 Kerosyn has a short, slim, androgynous build.
 They are largely featureless, something like a living silhouette.
 They have large fox ears, very pronounced fangs, four large tails, and digitigrade feet.
-Perhaps most immediately noticeable is their complete lack of eyes and eye sockets, with only the [[The Brand (Children of the Flame).png|Brand]] glowing bright red between where they should be.
+Perhaps most immediately noticeable is their complete lack of eyes and eye sockets, with only the [[../../../assets/img/The Brand (Children of the Flame).png|Brand]] glowing bright red between where they should be.

 Their body is primarily made of white flames, which is most apparent by looking at their ears, "hair", or tails.
 These flames grow and shrink in size, become brighter and dimmer, and "burn" at different speeds depending on their mood.
 Small wisps of the same white flames are also kicked up where they step.
 None of these flames burn things, and are cool to the touch.
 Despite being made of flame, one can still touch Kerosyn and aside from the cold temperature, it would feel as you would expect as though it were skin and fur.